konrad-roguszewski/workshops/react/rtl-tut/README.md

 - For any element that isn't there yet but will be there eventually, use findBy over getBy or queryBy.
 If you assert for a missing element, use queryBy.
 Otherwise default to getBy.
 - All search variants can be extended with the All word.
 Whereas all of them return an array of elements and can be associated with the search types again.
 - Assertive functions happen on the right hand-side of your assertion.
 Usually all these assertive functions origin from Jest.
 However, React Testing Library extends this API with its own assertive functions like toBeInTheDocument.
+- We can use RTL's fireEvent function to simulate interactions of an end user.
+- Whenever possible, use userEvent over fireEvent when using React Testing Library.